menhera-org/menhera-ddns/README.md

 RRsets and credential PTR in one update.
 Records created by the service use a 60-second TTL.

+## Intentional limitations and deployment assumptions

+This service makes the following deliberate compatibility and operational
+trade-offs:

+- Hostname creation is unauthenticated.
+This is a known limitation and an accepted compromise; deployments that need admission control must provide it outside this service.
+- Bearer tokens are passed in URL query parameters, and plain HTTP is allowed.
+  Many legacy or limited clients cannot set an `Authorization` header or use HTTPS, so both behaviors are retained for compatibility.
+Deployments must not log HTTP request targets (including paths and query strings), because doing so would expose the tokens, and must otherwise accept or mitigate the risk of sending them without transport encryption.
+- The entire configured zone must be dedicated to this DDNS service.
+Hostname creation reserves the service's TXT marker rather than requiring that no other RRsets exist at the name, and deletion removes every RRset at the managed name.
+Mixing independently managed records into the zone could therefore allow them to be overwritten or deleted.

 ## Requirements

 The authoritative DNS server must: